TeamVimarga25/Diamond/README.md

    final_stacked_kimb_mod.tif - Final stacked GEOTIFF file provided as a seperate google drive link

-   mineralization_gcs_ngdr.shp- Mineralization data
+   mineralization_gcs_ngdr.shp- Mineralization data from NGDR

-   Deposit.shp- Contains deposit data from Bhukosh
+   Deposit.shp- Deposit data from Bhukosh

-   kimb_deposit.shp - Contains final deposit shapefile
+   kimb_deposit.shp -  Diamond mineralization derived from deposit and shapefile shapefile

-   train_dir_kimb_new - Training data- Not provided
+   train_dir_kimb_new - Training data- Due to size limitations, these directories were not provided.

-   test_dir_kimb_new - Test data- Not provided
+   test_dir_kimb_new - Test data- Due to size limitations, these directories were not provided.

-   non_deposits_kimb_buffer.csv- Contains non-deposits information
+   non_deposits_kimb_buffer.csv- Non-deposits data derived from the buffer methos

    ML_solutions - Contains shape files of ML solutions